vitorvsv/math_algorithm/README.md

 # math-algoritm
 An algoritm for convert binary to decimal and decimal to binary.
-Developed to discipline Cálculo Númerico - Univates/2017A.
+Developed to discipline Numerical calculus - Univates/2017A.

-Examples
+Examples:

 For use expressions when use fractional values make as examples: